 Bloomfield Hearing provides comprehensive hearing and balance testing and a full range of amplification services.
 We sell hearing instruments from several manufacturers so that we can select the most appropriate hearing instrument models, styles and technology to meet individual listening needs.
 We also provide assistive listening device consultations to help you cope with difficult listening situations.
 Hearing instrument prices at Bloomfield Hearing are highly competitive.
 The individual listening needs and priorities of our clients are always respected and considered when we select and adjust your hearing instruments.
 All of our audiology services are provided by licensed, professional audiologists, never by hearing aid dealers.
 This ensures that you will always receive comprehensive, competent, ethical care for your hearing and balance needs.

-Services are available in English, Spanish, Arabic, Macedonian, Hindi and Telugu, as well as sign language and Cued Speech.
+Services are available in English, Spanish, Arabic, Hindi and Telugu, as well as sign language and Cued Speech.

 Several universities have entrusted our otolaryngologists with the education of their medical students.
 Our ENT physicians also educate resident physicians at St. Joseph Mercy Oakland Hospital.

 All surgical times are considered tentative, due to the need to respond to emergency patient needs.
 Therefore, if you have any questions regarding your surgical stay, please call your surgical center.
 If you are having surgery Tuesday through Friday, please call the evening before, between 4 and 7 PM, to verify your surgery time.
 If you have a Monday surgery scheduled, please call the Friday before to verify.
 If there are schedule changes at the surgical center that you are not aware of, the center will contact you.